AeroPrep

 What is AeroPrep?

 AeroPrep is an EASA PPL theory exam preparation platform built for student pilots in Europe.
 It provides access to a comprehensive question bank across all 9 PPL theory subjects, with realistic exam simulation, intelligent progress tracking, and native iOS and Android apps.
-It was built by NEXIEL LIMITED, an Irish technology company, to give student pilots a better, more accessible way to prepare for their ground exams.
+It was built to give student pilots a better, more accessible way to prepare for their ground exams.

 Who is AeroPrep designed for?